History of archery: Europe

-The longbow first appeared in Europe in the 13th century, although similar weapons were described in antiquity.
-It did not appear with any frequency until the 14th.
-Like their shortbow predecessors longbow archers were more likely to be peasants or yeomen than men-at-arms.
-The longbow had a similar range and penetration as the crossbow, but a much higher rate of fire.
-It also required more skill and strength to use effectively than a crossbow.
-Its lack of accuracy at long ranges made it a mass weapon rather than an individual one.
-During the late medieval period the English army famously relied on massed archers armed with the longbow.
+From the fourteenth century onwards in England the longbow was not only a military weapon but was reinforced as a civic duty through statute law and local enforcement.
+Measures required male householders and their servants (and often children) to own bows and practise archery, while games such as football and bowls were prohibited.
+In Tudor times towns such as Bristol, Leicester and Worcester built or repaired public “butts” (archery ranges) and church-wardens’ accounts show regular payments for the making of these sites, particularly during the heightened invasion fears of the 1540s.
+Court records show that local authorities fined a wide cross-section of townsmen – from labourers to merchants and officials – who failed to own a bow or attend practice, indicating that archery was treated as a social obligation rather than purely an activity.
+This coordinated plan of regulation, civic infrastructure and surveillance underpinned England’s continuity of archery training into the early modern period.

 In the Scottish Highlands, archers were used in battle until 1689 at Killiekrankie, with a documented fatal shot from the Hanoverian Government army.
 They were last used in large numbers during the final clan battle between the MacDonalds and the Mackintoshes in 1688.
 Highlanders are most regularly recorded or depicted using the short recurve or "McNaughton Bow" in this period.
 Significant victories attributable to the longbow, such as the Battle of Crecy and Battle of Agincourt resulted in the English longbow becoming part of military lore.
 In both England and Scotland legislation was passed to ensure a supply of trained longbowmen, such as the Unlawful Games Act 1541 which prohibited "Several new devised Games" that might detract from archery training.

 The Middle East

-In the Middle East the composite bow was the preferred bow in the later Medieval period.
+In the Middle East the composite bow was the preferred bow in the later medieval period.
 More powerful than the shortbow, they had the advantage over the longer longbow that they could be fired from horseback.
-However they also required skilled craftsmen to manufacture, and, like the longbow, extensive training to use well.
-The Byzantine Empire was already using mounted archers extensively by the 5th Century, and the Emperor Mavrikios laid down principles for their use in his seminal military work the Strategikon of Maurice.
+However, they also required skilled craftsmen to manufacture, and, like the longbow, extensive training to use well.
+The Byzantine Empire was already using mounted archers extensively by the 5th century, and the Emperor Mavrikios laid down principles for their use in his seminal military work the Strategikon of Maurice.
 The core of the Byzantine army was the Cataphract, an armoured horse archer.
 The Byzantines also recruited mercenary light mounted archers from the Steppes.

 Turkish tribes, of which the Seljuk Turks are representative, used mounted archers against the European First Crusade, especially at the Battle of Dorylaeum (1097).
 Their archers were more lightly armoured than the Cataphracts, and consequently more mobile.
 Their tactic was to fire at the enemy infantry, and use their superior mobility to prevent the enemy from closing with them.